ISO 27001 Certification - Everything You Need To Know

 | Finding | Description | |----------------------------- |----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | | Major Non-Conformity | This indicates that there is a feature of your ISMS that does not satisfy the mandatory requirements of the ISO 27001 Standard. | | Minor Non-Conformity | This indicates that there is a feature of your ISMS that partially satisfies the mandatory requirements of the ISO 27001 Standard, but there is a gap that needs to be addressed. | | Opportunity for Improvement | This indicates that you satisfy all the requirements of the ISO 27001 Standard, but there are opportunities to improve the effectiveness of the ISMS. |

-If there are no major non-conformities, the Auditor will submit their report to the Certification Body and your ISO 27001 Certificate will be issued.
+If there are no major issues, the Auditor will send their report to the Certification Body.
+This report will confirm that you are ISO 27001 compliant, and your certificate will be issued.

-However, if the Auditor has identified one or more major non-conformities then that is an indication that there is some more work to do.
+If the Auditor finds one or more major non-conformities, it means there is more work to do.

 The Auditor will/should provide feedback on: